Public Records Resources for Turner, Georgia

 How can I search for someone recently arrested in Turner County, Georgia?

 To search for someone recently arrested in Turner County, Georgia, you can contact the Turner County Jail.
-The jail provides an inmate lookup process that can be accessed by visiting the Turner County Sheriff's Office website or by calling the jail directly.
+The jail provides an inmate lookup process that can be accessed by visiting the local Sheriff's Office website or by calling the jail directly.
 The Sheriff's Office is responsible for maintaining records of current inmates and can provide information on recent arrests.

 To obtain a criminal background check in Turner County, Georgia, you can request one through the Georgia Crime Information Center (GCIC), which is part of the Georgia Bureau of Investigation.
 Locally, you may also contact the Turner County Sheriff's Office for guidance on the process.
 They can provide information on how to submit a request and any associated fees.